What is Polanki’s mission?

 - Promote Polish heritage

-Since its founding in 1953, Polanki has been dedicated to promoting knowledge and appreciation of Polish culture among Milwaukee Poles and non-Poles alike.
-The College Achievement Awards competition, recognizing college and university students who have demonstrated superior academic ability, was instituted in 1970.
+Since our founding in 1953, Polanki has been dedicated to promoting knowledge and appreciation of Polish culture among Milwaukee Poles and non-Poles alike.

 Polanki members actively promote Polish culture by giving talks, workshops and demonstrations to schools and community organizations.
-For over 65 years the club has prepared the Polish cultural booth at the Holiday Folk Fair.
+For over 70 years the club has prepared the Polish cultural booth at the Holiday Folk Fair.
 Our members have also been responsible for designing and organizing the exhibits, speakers, artists and demonstrators at the Polish Fest Cultural Village.

 In 2000, Polanki endowed the building of a library at the Polish Center of Wisconsin.
 Polanki members staff and operate the library, which contains a variety of books and audio and visual media in Polish and English.
 Polanki has also contributed funds for local libraries to purchase Polish-related books and other resource materials.